Autophagy: Programmed cell death

 One of the mechanisms of programmed cell death (PCD) is associated with the appearance of autophagosomes and depends on autophagy proteins.
 This form of cell death most likely corresponds to a process that has been morphologically defined as autophagic PCD.
 One question that constantly arises, however, is whether autophagic activity in dying cells is the cause of death or is actually an attempt to prevent it.
 Morphological and histochemical studies have not so far proved a causative relationship between the autophagic process and cell death.
 In fact, there have recently been strong arguments that autophagic activity in dying cells might actually be a survival mechanism.
 Studies of the metamorphosis of insects have shown cells undergoing a form of PCD that appears distinct from other forms; these have been proposed as examples of autophagic cell death.
 Recent pharmacological and biochemical studies have proposed that survival and lethal autophagy can be distinguished by the type and degree of regulatory signaling during stress particularly after viral infection.
 Although promising, these findings have not been examined in non-viral systems.

+Meiosis

+Mammalian fetal oocytes face several challenges to survival throughout the stages of meiotic prophase I prior to primordial follicle assembly.
+Each primordial follicle contains an immature primary oocyte.
+Before oocytes are enclosed into a primordial follicle, deficiencies of nutrients or growth factors might activate protective autophagy, but this can turn into death of the oocytes if starvation is prolonged.